 By River Bus

-The Battersea Heliport provides effortless luxury and business travel to Battersea residents who can reach the heliport within 15 minutes by car or chauffeur-driven cars.
-Learn more about the Heliport here.
+Do you know there is a premium transport link to access Battersea Power Station?
+Yes!
+Through helicopter.
+The Battersea Heliport located on the south bank of the River Thames opposite Chelsea Harbour,_ _provides effortless and convenient business travel to Battersea residents who can reach the heliport within 15 minutes by car or chauffeur-driven cars.

-Battersea’s vibrant community will soon bloom to be a hub for a dynamic business environment, an elite residential area with luxury amenities and an electric centre of arts.
-The Battersea Power station zone will be at the heart of these transportation options reinforcing its position on the investors’ maps.
+The mega development of Battersea Power Station is progressing to be a vibrant mixed-use community, to be a hub for a dynamic business environment, an elite residential area with luxury amenities and an eclectic centre of arts.
+The Battersea Power station zone is at the heart of these transportation options; reinforcing its position on the investors’ maps.